jckelley/RGBStrip/README.md

 Support
 -------

 I made this as a very small side-project one night because I couldn't find other something as simple and basic as I wanted.
-Need help with some of it or want to improve it somehow?
-Fork it and go ahead and shoot me an e-mail. joekelley2028 (at) gmail.com

 License
 -------